- From the Field

 A number of plan sponsors have sought out target date strategies that offer lower fees and reduced tracking error.1 Importantly, they are seeking solutions from providers that can restrain costs but offer a full opportunity set of asset classes that can potentially generate excess returns and greater portfolio growth.

-• A thoughtful glide path design tailored to help support investors’ objectives, which seeks to balance risk and return potential in line with our research on participant preferences and behavior.
+- A thoughtful glide path design tailored to help support investors’ objectives, which seeks to balance risk and return potential in line with our research on participant preferences and behavior.

-• Enhanced diversification in asset categories that can only be adequately achieved through active management.
+- Enhanced diversification in asset categories that can only be adequately achieved through active management.

-• A suite of strong underlying building blocks.
+- A suite of strong underlying building blocks.

-• A robust tactical allocation decision‑making process that rigorously assesses market risks and opportunities.
+- A robust tactical allocation decision‑making process that rigorously assesses market risks and opportunities.

-• An experienced team that has managed target date strategies through multiple market cycles.
+- An experienced team that has managed target date strategies through multiple market cycles.

-Solving for Client Needs
+Solving for client needs

 Plan sponsors often have unique needs and specific objectives in their selection of target date offerings.
-Lower cost solutions that couple the benefits of active and passive management are among them.
+Lower-cost solutions that couple the benefits of active and passive management are among them.
 We recognize that some passive investments can provide efficient capital market exposure in select sectors while also delivering significant cost reduction.
 Importantly, however, we believe our actively managed portfolios can generate excess returns and diversification through exposure to market segments in which passive management cannot drive desired outcomes.

 The primary goal of our blended approach is consistent with that of our existing suite of target date solutions: to balance providing support for lifetime income with reducing volatility near retirement through a risk‑aware design.
 We firmly believe that a fully active approach presents the greatest opportunity to generate excess returns, but we also recognize that, for some, this goal must be balanced alongside other considerations.
 To that end, we sought to design a solution to meet plan sponsors’ needs without sacrificing participants’ outcomes.

-Building a Blend Solution
+Building a blend solution

-We sought to design a target date approach that blends T. Rowe Price’s passive and actively managed investments that aim to deliver a lower fee profile and reduced tracking error while maintaining many of the benefits of active management.
+We sought to design a target date strategy that blends T. Rowe Price’s passive and actively managed investments that aim to deliver a lower fee profile and reduced tracking error while maintaining many of the benefits of active management.
 Through an iterative evaluation process, we explored the trade‑offs between our active and passive strategies in terms of their potential impact on a range of outcomes, such as cost, excess return potential, and diversification, among other factors.

 Fixed income and equity portfolios have divergent characteristics and are impacted by different factors, particularly when considering the implementations of a blended approach between active and passive investments.
 For that reason, we considered our approach to the broad asset classes separately.